databricks/terraform-provider-databricks/docs/resources/storage_credential.md

 - `read_only` - (Optional) Indicates whether the storage credential is only usable for read operations.
 - `skip_validation` - (Optional) Suppress validation errors if any & force save the storage credential.
 - `force_destroy` - (Optional) Delete storage credential regardless of its dependencies.
+- `force_update` - (Optional) Update storage credential regardless of its dependents.

 `aws_iam_role` optional configuration block for credential details for AWS: